 To consider the report of the Liveable Exeter Programme Director and Interim City Development Lead.

-The Principal Project Manager (Development) (MH) presented the application for outline planning permission for the construction of up to 61 dwellings and associated infrastructure (All matters reserved except for access).
+The Principal Project Manager (Development) (PJ) presented the application for outline planning permission for up to 80 dwellings and associated infrastructure (All matters reserved except for access).

 · the principle of development;

 · scale, design, impact on character and appearance; ecological issues/habitats mitigation;

 · Economic benefits and CIL.